Emerah/Maschine-Control/README.md

     play drum racks and scroll drum cells up and down [step-chords buttons to scroll drum cells] when a drum rack has more than 16 pads to play, each cell page colors the pads differently.

+    drum pad solo, mute, select and delete (NotImplementedYet) playable simpler chopped loopes (NotImplementedYet)

 __instrument__:

-    play instruments in key with selectable keys and scales (NotImplementedYet)
+    play instruments in key with selectable keys and scales with guide light of scale notes [step - chords buttons to scroll octaves up and dow]

+    currently implemented only for cmaj

 #### Important Notes about the controller editor template